 Uniquely, Ford gives Taurus buyers the option of paying extra for a four-cylinder motor in place of the V6.
 Of course, this isn't just any old four-banger - it's a turbocharged and direct-injected EcoBoost unit.
 Despite its small displacement, the motor bests the torque of the V6 with 270 lb-ft, while horsepower checks in at 240 ponies.
 Fuel economy is rated at 22 mpg in the city and 32 mpg on the highway.

 Both engines come standard with a six-speed automatic transmission.
 Though front-wheel-drive is the default configuration, V6 models can be equipped with an all-wheel-drive system for improved inclement weather performance.
 It reduces mileage to 18/26 mpg.

 The Taurus recently benefited from a number of minor efficiency improvements, including a low-tension front end accessory drive belt, a smart battery management system, more aggressive fuel shutoff during deceleration, variable-displacement air conditioning compressor and reduced friction lubricants throughout the powertrain.
 Ford also switched the Taurus' steering setup from a hydraulically-boosted unit to a electric assist system to reduce parasitic losses

 While individually these measures may only contribute a fraction of a percent of improvement, Ford says the overall effect can equate to measurable improvements.

-Other changes that came as part of the facelift include revised springs and dampers to improve handling and ride quality, as well as a brake-based torque vectoring system.
+The Taurus can be fitted with a brake-based torque vectoring system.
 This technology is intended to replicate the effects of a true limited-slip differential without the added components thanks to computer-aided selective braking applied to inside wheels while navigating turns.